-Independent individuals, organizations, or authors contributing documents to F.A.C.T.Net's research libraries may be exercising their constitutional rights of petition, free speech, participation in government, or freedom of religion in researching, evaluating and freely discussing any matter.
-These discussions or statements may be the constitutionally protected opinions, allegations, satire, fiction, or religious beliefs or religious opinions of these independent individuals, organizations, or authors and, as such, may or may not be factual.
+Independent individuals, organizations, or authors contributing documents to F.A.C.T.Net's research libraries, blogs, discussion forums etc and may be exercising their constitutional rights of petition, free speech, participation in government, or freedom of religion in researching, evaluating and freely discussing any matter.
+These discussions or statements may also be the constitutionally protected opinions, allegations, satire, fiction, or religious beliefs or religious opinions of these independent individuals, organizations, or authors and, as such, may or may not be factual.

 Most of the documents in our research libraries have been electronically scanned and mechanically translated.
-Even using the newest technologies, errors occur naturally during this process.
+Even using the newest technologies, errors occur naturally during this translation and transcription process.

 Some of the information contained in these libraries may be fictional works, "works in progress," or archival materials included in the library or archive only to preserve their possible historical or bibliographical value or for which even the author or contributor makes no claims as to the document's factual accuracy.

-F.A.C.T.Net encourages you to help us add to our discussion and information data bases and web pages by adding your views, alerts and personal stories in our message boards, by letting us know about breaking news stories and by letting us know about new links and information that should be on our web site.
+F.A.C.T.Net encourages you to help us add to our web discussion and information data bases, blogs and web pages by adding your views, alerts and personal stories in our message boards and blog comment fields.
+Also please let us know about breaking news stories and by letting us know about new links and information that should be on our web site.

-We allow vigorous free speech debates and dialogs between strongly opposing views to take place on our website.
+We allow vigorous free speech debates and public interest dialogs between strongly opposing views to take place on our website.
 If you have not done so, we strongly recommend you also read "On Liberty" by John Stewart Mill.
-This will help explain in part why we allow these vigorous dialogs between differing opinions to take place.
+This will help explain in part why we allow these vigorous public interest dialogs between differing opinions to take place.

-To add your views, alerts and personal stories or breaking news stories in our message boards click the discussion board link at www.factnet.org and enter your information in the proper topic after reviewing the message board guidelines.
+To add your comments, views, alerts and personal stories or breaking news stories in our blogs, message boards or web pages click the discussion board link at www.factnet.org and enter your information in the proper topic after reviewing the message board guidelines.

 To let us know about new information or links that you think should be added to other areas of our web site send the information to firstname.lastname@example.org and we will consider adding it as time and resources permit.

-Because we are a non-profit always short of funding and staff for both existing and new projects, one way to get our attention and get something up sooner is include a donation to help cover any work our staff would have to do to update our site with your information.
-This does not mean you have to donate to get something on the non-message board areas of our web site.
+Because we are a non-profit regularly short of funding and staff for both existing and new projects, one way to get our attention and get something to our attention sooner is include a donation to help cover any work our staff would have to do to update our site with your information.
+This does not mean you have to donate to get something on the blog or non-message board areas of our web site.
 If we can use what you have sent we will get it up as time and volunteer staff resources allow.
 If you can donate, that would sure help too!